 Biochemical Oxygen Demand (BOD5)

-In the determination of BOD5, “the water samples were kept in an incubator at 20oC in the dark for five days after which the DO test was repeated and BOD5 calculated by taking the difference between the initial and final concentrations of oxygen present after incubation” [El-Zeiny et al., 2018; Uwah et al., 2020; Ido et al., 2021].
+“In the determination of BOD5, the water samples were kept in an incubator at 20oC in the dark for five days after which the DO test was repeated and BOD5 calculated by taking the difference between the initial and final concentrations of oxygen present after incubation” [El-Zeiny et al., 2018; Uwah et al., 2020; Ido et al., 2021].
 DO was measured using equation 2.

 BOD5 (mg/L) = DO (initial) – DO (final).
 Equation 2